seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 So is the fame.
 Would we had spoke together!
 Haste we for it:
 Yet, ere we put ourselves in arms, dispatch we
-The business we have talk’d of.
+The business we have talk'd of.

 **OCTAVIUS CAESAR**
 With most gladness:
-And do invite you to my sister’s view,
+And do invite you to my sister's view,
-Whither straight I’ll lead you.
+Whither straight I'll lead you.

 **MARK ANTONY**
 Let us, Lepidus,